One very clear way of showing it's The Future

 open/close all folders

-- "Winux" (Windows Linux) from Sluggy Freelance.
-There's also the non-future example of Sasha being a delivery person for "Up-Ex".
+- "Winux" (Windows Linux) from Sluggy Freelance. note There's also the non-future example of Sasha being a delivery person for "Up-Ex".

 - "Samsony" (Samsung Sony) from Schlock Mercenary.
 Sergeant Schlock's drug of choice being a powdery substance named Ovalqwik, one can infer that the brands Ovomaltine (Ovaltine in the US) and Nestle's Quik have also become a single entity.
 There was also a reference to playing "Master Chief Mario" on a "WiiBox".